 - Assurance that the amount of tax credits allocated does not exceed the amount "necessary for the financial feasibility of the project and its viability as a qualified low income housing project throughout the Credit Period"; - Evaluation of all projects for consistency with this Plan and for credit need, including projects using tax exempt bond financing; - Execution of an agreement for "an extended low income housing commitment" for every project.
-This agreement must be recorded as a restrictive covenant binding on all successor owners, and must allow low income individuals the right to enforce the commitment in state court; and - Monitoring of compliance with the provisions of §42 of the Code and notifying the Internal Revenue Service of any noncompliance.
+This agreement must be recorded as a restrictive covenant binding on all successor owners, and must allow low income individuals the right to enforce the commitment in state court; and

+• Monitoring of compliance with the provisions of §42 of the Code and notifying the Internal Revenue Service of any noncompliance.

-1. Geographic Region.
+Geographic Region.

-An attempt will be made to allocate the 9% Credit across the state on a population proportionate basis, with the state divided into the following areas:
+An attempt will be made to allocate the 9% Credit (both federal and state) across the state on a population proportionate basis, with the state divided into the following areas:

 - a.
 St. Louis Region 33%: Franklin, Jefferson, St. Charles, St. Louis City and St. Louis counties. - b.
 Kansas City Region 19%: Cass, Clay, Jackson, Platte and Ray counties. - c.
-Out State Region 48%: All other counties. - 2.
+MSA-Rural Region 20%: Cape Girardeau MSA (Cape Girardeau and Bollinger counties), Columbia MSA (Boone, Cooper and Howard counties), Jefferson City MSA (Callaway, Cole, Moniteau and Osage counties), Joplin MSA (Jasper and Newton counties), Springfield MSA (Christian, Dallas, Greene, Polk and Webster counties) and St. Joseph MSA (Andrew, Buchanan and DeKalb counties). - d.
+Rural Region 28%: All other counties.

 Development Characteristics.
 It is important the development's characteristics are appropriate for the intended tenant population.
 The following characteristics will be reviewed closely: